arun-kr-reddy/notes/cpp.md

   ...
   return 0;
   ```
-- **goto:** good rule-of-thumb is to only jump forward and always to end of the block
+- **goto:** good rule-of-thumb is to only jump forward and always to end of block
-  example: break out of some complex code (multiple nested loops) without returning for running some cleanup code
+  example: break out of some complex code (multiple nested loops) without returning to run cleanup code
   ```cpp
   int foo()
   {